 I’d noticed that I had mild arthritis from my mid-forties.
 It didn’t really bother me at the time; just that my joints were no longer 100% ache-free.
 I put it down to the fact that I was getting older and otherwise ignored it. – But in my 50’s the arthritis started acting up in a big way – particularly in my knee – and it wasn’t as if I had a second real knee to compensate either.

 I still had my voice though; and having at last permanently given up smoking in 2015, it was getting better and better the more I used it.
 The thing was that the music industry was getting biased against performers and towards the big-wigs running it.
-Suddenly I was making less from the sales of my singing and music than ever before. – And then streaming killed it totally; I found that rather than making $1.00 or more per sale, I was making around $0.001 per sale – a thousand times less: Suddenly my new career was no longer profitable.
+Suddenly I was making less from the sales of my singing and music than ever before. – And then streaming killed it totally; I found that rather than making $1.00 or more per sale, I was making around $0.001 per sale – over a thousand times less: Suddenly my new career was no longer profitable.

 All the bullshit on the websites I was reading throughout this new career that claimed to do great things had never made anybody famous or rich. – Except for the person who’d created the hypey material and worthless courses that accompanied it.
 I found myself at a point at which I was working too hard to make not enough money in a dead-end singing and entertainments career that existed only to serve the media-moguls with new content that they might sell and profit from. – This with an ageing body that was giving me pain and was also losing that eternal spark – Fuck that for a game of soldiers!
 If I was going to start getting old I’d do it profitably, rather than chasing a carrot held out on the end of a billionaire’s stick in the hope of making a crust.